photoprism/photoprism/CODE_OF_CONDUCT.md

 ## Guidelines

 Not everyone has experience with Open Source communities and intuitively knows what is acceptable.
-The following guidelines and examples can, at best, help you avoid the biggest pitfalls.
-They are by no means complete.
+In that case, the following guidelines and examples are meant to provide a quick overview and help you avoid the most common pitfalls:

 (a) Do not feel entitled to free software, support, or advice, especially if you are not a contributor, [sponsor](https://photoprism.app/membership), or paying customer.
 Don't ask contributors to report to you and [meet deadlines](https://docs.photoprism.app/developer-guide/code-quality/#go-slow-before-you-go-fast) as if they work for you or owe you something.